-U.S. Veterans, their family members, or others may have been exposed to contaminated drinking water between 1953 and 1987 at Camp Lejeune, North Carolina, and developed cancer or other serious health issues years later.
-Some of these servicemen, families, or others living/working on or around the base have been deemed ineligible or had their claims denied by the Veterans Administration, but a new law may allow them compensation.
-The Camp LeJeune Justice act of 2021 and the Honoring our PACT act of 2022 will allow these affected individuals and families to have their day in court.
-Contact us at NRS Injury Law for your free case evaluation.
+U.S. service members, veterans, their family members, and others may have been exposed to contaminated drinking water between 1953 and 1987 at Camp LeJeune, in North Carolina.
+Further, those exposed may have developed cancer or other serious health issues in the years following.
+Some of these service members, veterans, family members, or others living and/or working on or around the base were initially deemed ineligible or had their claims denied by the Veterans Administration.
+However, a new law may allow them compensation.
+The Camp LeJeune Justice act of 2021 and the Honoring our PACT act of 2022 will allow affected individuals and their families to have their day in court.
+Contact NRS Injury Law for your free case evaluation.

 Over 1 million military personnel and their family members were stationed at the United States Marine Corps Base Camp Lejeune in North Carolina between 1953 and 1987.